SSWConsulting/SSW.Rules.Content/rules/do-you-return-detailed-error-messages/rule.md

 ```

 ::: bad
-Figure: Bad Example - No tracking or correlation ID is provided.\
+Figure: Bad example - No tracking or correlation ID is provided
 :::

 ```json